 Nick,

-in private, AND print the voter's votes on a paper ballot that the voter can
+We are not opposed to vote marking machines.
+These machines warn voters of under votes, prevent over votes, provide disabled voters with a way to vote in private, AND print the voter's votes on a paper ballot that the voter can verify before casting.

 Because of their reliance on a digital ballot, we think that DRE's cannot